remkop/picocli/CONTRIBUTING.md

 ## <a name="java_version"></a> Java version
-The project is built with Java 17, and different artifacts target different versions of Java.
+Modules requiring Java 8 or earlier are built using Java 8, and different artifacts target different versions of Java.
+Modules requiring more modern Java versions are built using Java 17.
 See the table below.

 Artifact | Target Java Version